 The most important aspect of whitewater rafting life jackets is flotation.
 This article looks at how flotation impacts the amount of time swimmers spend under water as well as other advantages of high flotation PFDs.
 If you are not a big fan of reading check out this video discussing the importance of flotation with my friend Zach Collier.

 There are many reasons why people don’t select a high float PFD: how it fits, how it looks, where the pockets are, what color it is, it’s easier to move and swim in low float jackets.
 Yes, these are all considerations when selecting a whitewater PFD.
 However, flotation actually makes it easier to swim and carrying a bunch of stuff in your pockets is counter productive.

 Quick disclaimer, this article is about whitewater life jackets/ PFDs for rafting.
-While everything in this article would also be true for a swim while whitewater kayaking, high flotation life jackets makes multiple aspects of kayaking challenging.
+While everything in this article would also be true for a swim while whitewater kayaking, high flotation life jackets make multiple aspects of kayaking challenging.

 Best Whitewater PFDs for Swimming Rapids

 Many people discuss how it is more challenging to swim in a high float life jacket but how many have tried swimming the same rapid in both a high float and low float jacket?

 I have.
-High float life jackets make it easier to stay on top of the river where the current is slower.
+High float rafting life jackets make it easier to stay on top of the river where the current is slower.
 They allow me to have more control regarding where I go.
 It is easier to make my arm recovery being more above the water than in it.
-Crossing eddy lines is less work and I have an improved vantage point sitting higher in the water.
+Crossing eddy lines is less work and I have an improved vantage point by sitting higher in the water.
 When swimming in a wave train I feel like I was swimming over the waves rather than through them.